ajalt/clikt/docs/quickstart.md

 $ ./gradlew run --args="hello --count=3 --name=Clikt"
 ```

-A drawback to using the `run` garlde task is that it redirects stdout, so Clikt will not print
+A drawback to using the `run` gradle task is that it redirects stdout, so Clikt will not print
 colors or prompt for input.
 You can configure the Mordant terminal that Clikt uses to always print
 with color, but this will cause ANSI codes to be printed even if you redirect the app's output to a
 file.